imaginando/imaginando.github.io/frms/control-panel.md

 - **EG 2** - Controls the amount of modulation being applied to filter cutoff by the EG2.

+  **Note**: It is also possible to apply envelope modulation to filter cutoff using the MATRIX panel (attention: they are accumulative).
+This is a quick and convenient way of doing it.

 - **COARSE** - Selects the tuning of the layer.
 It has a range of -3/+3 octaves and can be used as a quantized of free knob.

 - **QUANTIZED/FREE** - Selects the behaviour of the coarse knob.
 When in QUANTIZED mode, coarse works with fix steps of 1 semitone.
 In FREE mode there’s no fixed steps.